Quantum-Optics-LKB/AwesomeList/README.md

 ### Lab automation
-- [GUIMuquans](https://github.com/Quantum-Optics-LKB/GUIMuquans) -Laser GUI to control power, frequency and display Laser state. 🚴‍♂️
+- [GUIMuquans](https://github.com/Quantum-Optics-LKB/GUIMuquans) -Laser GUI to control power, frequency and display Laser state.  🚀
 - [Control scope](https://github.com/Quantum-Optics-LKB/ScopeInterface) -Python interface for oscilloscopes comminicating via SCPI commands through PyVisa.
-USB or TCPIP or anything. 🚴‍♂️
+USB or TCPIP or anything.  🚀
 - [Tema power supply current and voltage](https://github.com/Quantum-Optics-LKB/Power_Suply_RS232_Control) -Code written for controlling the Tenma 72-2715- 🎹
 - [Piezo](https://github.com/Quantum-Optics-LKB/Piezo).
-Python interface for Thorlabs piezo devices . 🚴‍
+Python interface for Thorlabs piezo devices .  🚀
 - [Arduino actuator](https://github.com/Quantum-Optics-LKB/Arduino_linear_actuator).
-Arduino driven linear actuator 🎹.
+Arduino driven linear actuator.  🚀
 - [pylablib](https://pylablib.readthedocs.io/en/latest/) - Great repo to control different thorlabs motorized devices (piezo, rotating mounts), but works only on Windows.
 Uses kinesis (see next item)
 - [APT](https://thorlabs-apt-device.readthedocs.io/en/latest/) - lower level than kinesis, to control Thorlabs motorized devices.
-It works on Linux, so we should recode everything using it
+It works on Linux, so we should recode everything using it.

 ### Simulation
 - [NLSE](https://github.com/Quantum-Optics-LKB/NLSE) -A small utility to easily simulate all sorts of non linear Schrödinger equation.
-It uses a split-step spectral scheme to solve the equation.-
+It uses a split-step spectral scheme to solve the equation.  🚀
-- [OBE](https://github.com/Quantum-Optics-LKB/OBE) -Small repo for Optical Bloch Equations.-
+- [OBE](https://github.com/Quantum-Optics-LKB/OBE) -Small repo for Optical Bloch Equations.  🚀
-- [Rubidium Spectrum Model](https://github.com/DawesLab/rubidium) -This script provides python code that is useful for calculating absorption spectra for the Rubidium D1 and D2 lines.-
+- [Rubidium Spectrum Model](https://github.com/DawesLab/rubidium) -This script provides python code that is useful for calculating absorption spectra for the Rubidium D1 and D2 lines.

 ### Lab measure
-- [Phase](https://github.com/Quantum-Optics-LKB/PhaseUtils) -A selection of utilities to retrieve and process phase information of optical fields, live monitoring of the phase-
+- [Phase](https://github.com/Quantum-Optics-LKB/PhaseUtils) -A selection of utilities to retrieve and process phase information of optical fields, live monitoring of the phase.  🚀
-- [Velocity](https://github.com/Quantum-Optics-LKB/Turbulence) - Analyze the phase of the fluid in order to retrieve the velocity fields, detect vortices and cluster them in order to extract useful statistical properties.-
+- [Velocity](https://github.com/Quantum-Optics-LKB/Turbulence) - Analyze the phase of the fluid in order to retrieve the velocity fields, detect vortices and cluster them in order to extract useful statistical properties.  🚀
 - [Transit](https://github.com/Quantum-Optics-LKB/Transit) - Code supporting Transit effects for non-linear index measurement in hot atomic vapors.
-This code aims at giving the tools for both measurement and numerical estimation of non-linear index of refractions in hot alkali vapors. -
+This code aims at giving the tools for both measurement and numerical estimation of non-linear index of refractions in hot alkali vapors.  🚀
 ### Raw tools
 - Connection with instruments
-	- [pyVISA](https://pyvisa.readthedocs.io/en/latest/) -PyVISA is a Python package that enables you to control all kinds of measurement devices independently of the interface -
+	- [pyVISA](https://pyvisa.readthedocs.io/en/latest/) -PyVISA is a Python package that enables you to control all kinds of measurement devices independently of the interface.
-	- [pySerial](https://pypi.org/project/pyserial/) -This module encapsulates the access for the serial port.-
+	- [pySerial](https://pypi.org/project/pyserial/) -This module encapsulates the access for the serial port.
-	- [pyUSB](https://pypi.org/project/pyusb/) -PyUSB offers easy USB devices communication in Python. -
+	- [pyUSB](https://pypi.org/project/pyusb/) -PyUSB offers easy USB devices communication in Python.
-	- [Allied vision](https://www.alliedvision.com/en/products/vimba-sdk/) - Speak with the PCO camera (runs on Windows, Linux)
+	- [Allied vision](https://www.alliedvision.com/en/products/vimba-sdk/) - Speak with the PCO camera (runs on Windows, Linux).
-	- [PCO](https://www.pco-tech.com/software/camera-control-software/pcocamware/) - Speak with the Allied vision camera (runs on Windows, not on linux)
+	- [PCO](https://www.pco-tech.com/software/camera-control-software/pcocamware/) - Speak with the Allied vision camera (runs on Windows, not on linux).
-	- [Basler](https://github.com/basler/pypylon) - Speak with the Basler camera (runs on Windows, Linux)
+	- [Basler](https://github.com/basler/pypylon) - Speak with the Basler camera (runs on Windows, Linux).
-	- [FLIR/PointGrey](https://www.flir.fr/products/flycapture-sdk/) - Speak with the FLIR/PointGrey camera (runs on Windows, Linux)
+	- [FLIR/PointGrey](https://www.flir.fr/products/flycapture-sdk/) - Speak with the FLIR/PointGrey camera (runs on Windows, Linux).

 - Computing tools
-	- [Cupy](https://cupy.dev/) -  CuPy is an open-source array library for GPU-accelerated computing with Python -
+	- [Cupy](https://cupy.dev/).
+CuPy is an open-source array library for GPU-accelerated computing with Python.
-	- [Numba](https://numba.pydata.org/) -Numba is an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code. -
+	- [Numba](https://numba.pydata.org/).
+Numba is an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code.
-	- [Cython](https://cython.org/) -Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).-
+	- [Cython](https://cython.org/).
+Cython is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex).
-	- [Tensorflow](https://www.tensorflow.org//) -Create production-grade machine learning models -
+	- [Tensorflow](https://www.tensorflow.org//).
+Create production-grade machine learning models.
 	- [FFT](https://pyfftw.readthedocs.io/en/latest//) -pyFFTW is a pythonic wrapper around FFTW, the speedy FFT library-

 ### Stylish Matplotlib tools